raquentin/raquentin/README.md

 </table>

 ### Installation
-Requirements:
-- Rust v1.74
-- Cargo v1.74
-- The toolchains you choose to compile to
-  - E.g. building for arm-linux-androidabi requires `rustup target add arm-linux-androideabi`
+You'll need Rust, Cargo, and rustup to install this.
+You'll also need the toolchains you choose to compile to; e.g. building for arm-linux-androidabi requires `rustup target add arm-linux-androideabi`.
+After that, just install with cargo:
 ```
 $ cargo install entitled-exe
 ```